Creating new products

 sub-nano ceramic membranes

-NGK has developed various sub-nano ceramic membranes capable of separating specific gases from gas mixtures and specific liquids from liquid mixtures.
+NGK has developed various sub-nano ceramic membranes capable of separating specific gases or liquids from gas-liquid mixtures.
 These products are instrumental to establishing innovative separation processes that dramatically reduce both costs and energy consumption.

 Types of Ceramic Membranes and Scope of Application